 Cities, like villages, could have multiple aesthetic variations depending on which biome they generated in.
 (In the same way as villages, and with similar architectural styles.)
 The buildings themselves could essentially be larger versions of the village buildings.
 Each 'Tier' of the city would increase in development- the outermost tier being slums of a sort, each consecutive tier becoming more developed, with the innermost tier being some sort of temple or monolith.
 Different buildings would generate depending on the size and space available.
 There are several different ways that this could work- I'm half inclined to think this might be easier than normal villages, simply because in this case, you would know in advance that you were working with flat terrain and areas of predetermined sizes.
 The fact that the cities were roughly circular wouldn't be too much of an issue.
 (I included some concept art for generation.)

 Notably, in addition to the normal generation, cities have a decent chance of being generated ruined.
 A ruined city would be a dangerous place.
 The loot would be yours for the taking, if you were willing to deal with a variety of monster spawners and other hazards within.
-It's near how ruined nether portals generate as if they're collapsed- and the same could be done with ruined cities.
-Fallen buildings could block streets, trees could grow up from the ruins, past explosions would leave debris scattered... this would be a great opportunity both to show off some neat structure generation... and to make a really atmospheric environment.
+It's similar to how ruined nether portals generate as if they're collapsed- and the same could be done with ruined cities.
+Fallen buildings could block streets, trees could grow up from the ruins, past explosions would leave debris scattered, vines and foliage would sprout for the rubble... this would be a great opportunity both to show off some neat structure generation... and to make a really atmospheric, (And dangerous) environment.

 The cities themselves would be a great means of introducing new game mechanics, while improving upon existing ones.
 Villagers could still trade things, to be sure, but offering better trades could unlock even bigger trades over time throughout the city.
 Most of this section, at this point, falls under the 'vague concepts' category, and more ideas as to what cities could be used for would be interesting.